Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Parameters:

 - stream: [`infinity.stream`](infinity.stream.md)
-  >a stream from which to read and send data
+  >A stream from which to read and send data.

 Return type: `boolean`